Image of interactive digital display, with AI a feature component

 The automation facilitated by AI has the potential to displace jobs in certain industries, leading to social and economic challenges.

 Displaced workers may face difficulties adapting to new employment opportunities, creating social inequality and potentially straining social support systems.
+This consideration is key to future sustainability, which requires social and economic progression, not just the more commonly considered environmental aspect.

 Avoiding Negative AI Impacts